elfsternberg/barre/doc/00_Introduction.md

 of indexes into the arena as pointers to other nodes has been a boon to performance, but the memory costs are substantial, and remain so.

-## The Second Implementation: V 0.0.0α2
+## The Second Implementation: Smart Epsilons

 The second implementation had a *lot* of improvements, so I'm going to talk about them in theoretical terms.
 As I mentioned in the